 If you are thinking that Google is soon going to roll-out an OTA fix that will cure this vulnerability, think once more.
 This time, it isn’t the search engine giant’s flaw.
 Instead, the problem lies with Qualcomm’s Snapdragon-branded processors.

 The full disk encryption technology protects Android and stops intruders, hackers, and your government from accessing the content stored on your phone.
+You can also check out our list of best antivirus apps for android that helps you stay secured online here!

 You might be knowing that encryption was the main cause of the feud between Apple and FBI over the San Bernardino iPhone case.